jrgtt/escl/CONTRIBUTING.md

 install` to install its dependencies.

-To run the cloned `escli` version refer to its full path in the command line like:
+To run the cloned `escl` version refer to its full path in the command line like:

 ```
-./path/to/escli/index.js _info
+./path/to/escl/index.js _info
 ```

 or run `yarn link` or `npm link` inside the folder to have a global esque feeling like:

 ```
-escli _info
+escl _info
 ```